qiming2/Graphics-School-Project/README.md

 ![Ray-tracing frame](qiming2.png)

-Aforementioned contribution can be experimented using QT IDE to clone this project.
+Code can not be revealed due to copyright contents